 It is widely recognised that urgent action is required to reverse the global decline in biodiversity.
 It is needed to ensure the ecosystems on which we all rely can recover to sustainable levels.

-We plan to review our Nature Conservation Strategy to include a measurable increase in biodiversity as a priority.
+We plan to review our Biodiversity Strategy to include a measurable increase in biodiversity as a priority.

 We have already implemented many initiatives and projects identified in the strategy.
 One of the most important was the designation of 12 local nature reserves to protect some of our most precious habitats.

 We recognise that we cannot meet this challenge alone.

 You can help us make a difference and improve local biodiversity.
 We provide a range of opportunities for you to volunteer to help us improve the quality of your local area.

 We are a member of Natural Cambridgeshire, a local partnership that recovers and safeguards habitats and species.
 The partnership works to put nature at the heart of decision making.
 It aims to be an exemplar for the restoration of the natural environment.

 We are a member of the Cambridge Nature Network who collaborate to protect, enhance and link the core network of wildlife sites in and around the city.